-Upon discovering noncompliant LOC waiver workflows, the State Medicaid Agency notifies the noncompliant entity within 30 days of the discovery and requests a corrective action plan to remediate the concerns and a summary of the root cause.
+Upon the discovery of non-compliant waiver workflow activities in the area of LOC, the State Medicaid Agency notifies the non-compliant entity within 30-days of the discovery; requests a corrective action plan to remediate the concerns and a summary of the root cause.
 The State Medicaid Agency provides technical assistance and training on policies and procedures in the noncompliant area(s).
-The State Medicaid Agency approves the corrective action plan and follows up with the noncompliant entity to ensure the corrective action plan is being followed through the duration of the action plan.
-If the noncompliant issue continues, a freeze on performing LOC activities for waiver participants is imposed on that entity until continuous quality is achieved.
+The State Medicaid Agency approves the corrective action plan and follows-up with the non-compliant entity to ensure the corrective action plan is being followed through the duration of the action plan.
+If the non-compliant issue continues, a freeze on performing LOC activities for waiver participants is imposed on that entity until continuous quality is achieved.
 If, after 3 months of assistance and remediation strategies have not promoted quality improvement, the entity assigned that LOC responsibility will be terminated indefinitely.

-Remediation-related Data Aggregation and Analysis (including trend identification)
+ii.
+Remediation Data Aggregation Remediation-related Data Aggregation and Analysis (including trend identification)

 Responsible Party (check each that applies): Frequency of data aggregation and analysis (check each that applies):

-⊠ State Medicaid Agency U Weekly
+State Medicaid Agency Weekly

-□ Operating Agency Monthly
+Operating Agency Monthly

-□ Sub-State Entity Quarterly
+Sub-State Entity Quarterly

-Other Specify: CAP IT system NCTracks □ Annually
+Other Specify: CAP IT system CSRA/NCTracks Annually

 Continuously and Ongoing

 Other Specify: